lamfo-unb/lamfo-unb.github.io/_posts/2017-07-26-tres-tipos-am-english.md

 Image of a Highway | Steering angle of a self-driving car School Records | SAT Score

 It should be noted that a basic structure of supervised learning systems is that the data we use to train them **contains a desired response**, that is, it contains a dependent variable resulting from the observed independent variables.
-In this case, we say that **data is annotated** as answers or lessons to be predicted.
+In this case, we say that **data are labelled** as answers or lessons to be predicted.

 Among the best-known techniques for solving supervised learning problems are linear regression, logistic regression, artificial neural networks, kernel machines and devices, decision trees, k-neighbors, and naive Bayes.
 Supervised machine learning is an area that concentrates most successful applications and where a majority of problems are already well defined.